-Each of the dimensions of touch are transmitted using standard MIDI messages, so any instrument which can receive and respond to those messages will be able to unlock the Seaboard's expressive potential to varying degrees.
+Each of the dimensions of touch is transmitted using standard MIDI messages, so any instrument which can receive and respond to those messages will be able to unlock the Seaboard's expressive potential to varying degrees.

 We have guides and templates for many popular instruments, which you can find here or by just searching for the name of the instrument on the Support portal.
-If you don't find your particular instrument, read on below for a general guide on setting up with any instrument.
+If you don't find your particular instrument, read below for a general guide on setting up with any instrument.

-Before you start – Single Channel mode
+- Step 1.
+Apply Single Channel mode